unccd/Prais4-reporting-manual/SO3.md

 5. **Verify the results**: aware of the limitations of the estimated values of drought exposure, Parties may verify the accuracy and reliability of such an indicator in their countries before officially submitting estimates for UNCCD reporting.

-6. **Save form and submit for review**: once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved prior to review by the UNCCD.
+6. **Save form and make available for review**: once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved thereby making it available for review by the UNCCD.

 ### 3.2.7.
 Additional Resources